Whitmer introduces herself to Flint, challenges Detroit Dems’ reported doubts

 Lashaya Darisaw, a community activist and Democratic candidate for 49th district state representative, quizzed Whitmer about potential followup with Flint children impacted by the water crisis, in particular how some of those children “will now be on a direct path to the ‘school to prison pipeline’ due to the negligence of our elected officials and appointments from the state.”
 Darisaw said afterwards she did not get an answer — and that “This is quite disappointing because she stated that someone had already spoken with her about this.
 However she seemed to be very open to dialogue about it.
 I look forward to creating that dialogue and working with her in the future on the topic.”

-As she was ushered out to her next appearance, Whitmer declared, “I was the top Democrat in a lot of state fights.
+Before she was ushered out to her next appearance, Whitmer concluded, “I was the top Democrat in a lot of state fights.
 I’m not afraid to fight.
 We’ve got some tough issues we gotta tackle — they’re urgent, and they’re serious.”
 She then repeated her opening line, “Michigan deserves better.”

 EVM editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.